MicrosoftDocs/winrt-api/windows.management.update/windowsupdateitem_timestamp.md

 ## -description

-The timestamp at which the update was completed.
+Gets the timestamp at which the update was completed.

 ## -property-value

+A value indicating the timestamp at which the update was completed.

 ## -remarks

-This is stored in the local time of the device.
+The time is stored in the local time of the device.

 ## -see-also

 ## -examples